jmhupanen/stonks-helper/README.md

 ## Env variables

-Create a 'config.env' file in the config directory with the following contents
+Create a 'config.env' file in the 'config' directory with the following contents
 ```
 NODE_ENV = development
 PORT = 5000